📝 WordPress Image Optimization

 JPG to WebP for WordPress — No Plugin Needed

 WordPress 5.8+ accepts WebP images natively.
-Convert your JPGs to WebP before uploading — no plugin subscription, no monthly limits, no recurring cost.
-Free and instant.
+Converting JPGs to WebP before uploading cuts image weight by 25–35%, improving page load scores and Core Web Vitals.
+No plugin subscription, no monthly limits, no recurring cost — free, instant, and done in your browser.

 Works with WordPress 5.8+ No plugin required Unlimited conversions Files stay on your device